 She began her career in military public affairs, eventually serving as the Chief of Public Affairs for McConnell Air Force Base.
 Emily was the PA lead for the initial delivery ceremony of the KC-46 Pegasus, the culmination of an eight-year, $43 billion program which was the first AF mobility aircraft initial delivery in 27 years.
 She synchronized a team of 35, comprised of five communication functions: live video feed of the event; photo and video documentation; social media posting and monitoring; media escort; and the first initial press conference following the aircraft landing, which included the Secretary of the Air Force, Chief of Staff of the Air Force, and three sitting members of Congress.
 Her team generated $9.6 million in equivalent media advertising.

-She and her husband recently adopted an adorable shih tzu puppy.
+She and her husband have an adorable Shih Tzu puppy.